-On September 24, 2007, HdL Companies (HdL), which is City's sales tax consultant, submitted petitions to the Board of Equalization (BOE) on behalf of all their client cities regarding Case ID 606763 and Case ID 606835 (Sales v.
+On September 24, 2007, HdL Companies (HdL), which is the City's sales tax consultant, submitted petitions to the California Department of Tax and Fee Administration (CDTFA - formerly known as Board Equalization or BOE) on behalf of all their client cities regarding Case ID 606763 and Case ID 606835 (Sales v.
 Use Tax/Place of Allocation).
 These cases pertain to the City of Buena Park and a local business (hereafter referred to as Taxpayer).